subhomay2002/delta-demo/README.md

 # delta-demo
-This ia a demo git and github class
+This ia a demo: git and github class